dharvison/board-game-finder/proposal/proposal.md

 ### c.
 Is there any sensitive information you need to secure?

-User location data may need to be secured.
+User passwords will need to be secured.

 ### d.
 What functionality will your app include?